talkhu/Doc/AZ-104/network.md

 - example : Azure Network Watcher, you create a packet capture.
 > Packet Capture can inspect 18000 seconds (5 hours) Network Status.

+## Network Watcher packet capture
+- allows you to create capture sessions to track traffic to and from a virtual machine.
+Filters are provided for the capture session to ensure you capture only the traffic you want.
+Packet capture helps to diagnose network anomalies, both reactively, and proactively.

+##  Network Watcher Connection Monitor
+- enables you to configure and track connection reachability, latency, and network topology changes.
+If there is an issue, it tells you why it occurred and how to fix it.

 ## implement a Service Bus queue that guarantees first-in-first-out (FIFO) delivery of messages.
 - Enable sessions.
 > Through the use of messaging sessions you can guarantee ordering of messages, that is first-infirst-out (FIFO) delivery of messages.

 ## Enable Floating IP.
 > configure an Azure internal load balancer as a listener for the availability group.

+## (Name server)NS record for the zone
+> delegate a subdomain named research.adatum.com to a different DNS server

+## load balancer
+- Basic tier  : A load balancer is restricted to a single availability set, virtual machine scale set, or a single machine.
+- Standard tier : can span any virtual machine in a single virtual network, including blends of scale sets, availability sets, and machines.

+## Azure application gateway
+> a web traffic load balancer that enables you to manage traffic to your web applications. it provides features such as session affinity,SSL offload，and cooki-based affinity to enable efficient distribution of traffic to multiple servers.
+> A useful tool for managing and optimizing the traffic to your web applications in Azure.